Table Of Contents

 syringe filling with vaccine dosage

 Researchers are developing vaccines to treat cancer in addition to preventing it.
-Cancer vaccines either prevent cancer development or treat a cancer that has already developed.
+Cancer vaccines either prevent cancer development or treat cancer that has already developed.

 Vaccines that aim to prevent cancer are called preventative cancer vaccines.
 Vaccines that aim to treat cancer are a type of immunotherapy called therapeutic cancer vaccines.